 People arriving in Fukuoka by air will be landing at Fukuoka Airport (FUK), which is conveniently located within the city.
 From the airport, there are several ways to get to Hakata Station or Tenjin Station in downtown Fukuoka.

 BY TRAIN: Traveling by train is the fastest and most convenient way of getting to downtown Fukuoka from the airport.
 Hakata Station is just two stops away while Tenjin Station is five stops from the airport.
-The fare to either station is JPY 260.

 BY TAXI: Traveling by taxi is convenient but it’s also more expensive.
 A taxi ride from Fukuoka Airport to your hotel will run you around JPY 2,000.

 BY PRIVATE/SHARED TRANSFER: Like taxis, private transfers are convenient but pricier.
 You can arrange for one in advance through Klook or Get Your Guide.
-If you don’t mind sharing a ride with other passengers, then Get Your Guide offers shared transfers as well.

 From Other Parts of Japan